Skip to content

 Photo of Jennifer Yang Jennifer Yang

 Jennifer Yang is a senior counsel in the Litigation Department.
-She is a commercial litigator with a particular emphasis on false advertising and other intellectual property disputes, including Lanham Act and consumer class action false advertising litigation, advertising challenges before the National Advertising Division, as well as trademark, trade secret and copyright litigation.
-She has experience representing clients in a variety of industries, including medical device companies, consumer products companies, food and beverage companies, fashion retailers and art foundations.
+She is a skilled commercial litigator specializing in false advertising and other intellectual property disputes, including Lanham Act and consumer class action false advertising litigation, advertising challenges before the National Advertising Division (NAD) and National Advertising Review Board (NARB) as well as trademark, trade secret and copyright litigation.
+Jen represents clients in a variety of industries, including medical device companies, consumer products companies, cosmetics companies, food and beverage companies, fashion retailers, sports, entertainment and art foundations.

-Jennifer is an author and editor of Proskauer’s advertising law blog, Proskauer on Advertising.
+Jen is a regular speaker at ANA’s Masters of Advertising Law Conference, and is an author and editor of Proskauer’s advertising law blog, Proskauer on Advertising.

 Read more about Jennifer YangEmail